Laughing Gull Foundation

 - No formal application process exists - relationship building and introductory outreach are the pathways to funding consideration

-- Multi-year general operating support is the norm - the foundation invests in organizations for the long term, providing flexible funding
+- Multi-year general operating support is the norm - the foundation invests in organisations for the long term, providing flexible funding

-- Racial equity is non-negotiable - organizations must demonstrate an explicit racial equity lens and BIPOC leadership or accountability
+- Racial equity is non-negotiable - organisations must demonstrate an explicit racial equity lens and BIPOC leadership or accountability

-- Geographic focus is strict - work must be in the U.S. South/Southeast, though some national support organizations are funded
+- Geographic focus is strict - work must be in the U.S. South, though some national support organisations are funded

-- Small and grassroots is valued - the foundation prefers investing in smaller organizations and is willing to take modest risks
+- Small and grassroots is valued - the foundation prefers investing in smaller organisations and is willing to take modest risks

-- Trust-based philanthropy model - the foundation partners with the Trust Based Philanthropy Project and emphasizes authentic relationships over transactions
+- Trust-based philanthropy model - the foundation partners with the Trust Based Philanthropy Project and emphasises authentic relationships over transactions

 - Spend-down urgency creates opportunity - with a 2036 sunset date, the foundation is actively seeking to distribute resources and may be open to new partnerships

-- Start with an email introduction - despite no formal application process, the foundation welcomes introductory contact from aligned organizations
+- Start with an email introduction - despite no formal application process, the foundation welcomes introductory contact from aligned organisations

 References